Latter Days is a 2003 romantic dramedy film written and directed by C Jay Cox, starring Wes Ramsey and Steve Sandvoss.

-- Benevolent Boss: Lilah, to the point of Team Mom.
+- Benevolent Boss: Lila, to the point of Team Mom.

-- Bungled Suicide: Aaron when he's outed and forced back to Utah.
+- Bungled Suicide: Aaron when he's outed and forced back to Idaho.
 We spend a good chunk of the movie thinking he actually did it.

 - Cure Your Gays: Aaron is shown to be at an "Ex-Gay" treatment facility after his suicide attempt.